Delta Upsilon: Songs

 The fraternity hymn is "Hail, Delta Upsilon".

 The "Delta Upsilon Ode" is also used for special occasions; its melody and lyrics were penned by Edward La Wall Seip of Delta Upsilon's Lafayette College chapter.

-"Tis the Plan of Delta U" by John Briggs and Joel Slocum, from the fraternity's Rochester University and Colby College chapters respectively, tells of the expansion of Delta Upsilon into Canada (poetically termed "Our Lady of the Snows") leading to the hearts of Americans and Canadians being "linked together at the shrine of Delta U".
+"Tis the Plan of Delta U" by John Briggs and Joel Slocum, from the fraternity's University of Rochester and Colby College chapters respectively, tells of the expansion of Delta Upsilon into Canada (poetically termed "Our Lady of the Snows") leading to the hearts of Americans and Canadians being "linked together at the shrine of Delta U".

 The traditional air "Down Among the Dead Men" is used as a toasting song at formal dinners with slightly modified lyrics penned by Joyce Kilmer in which those who deny the ritual toast to "our beloved Delta U" are condemned to lay "down among the dead men".

 The "Delta Upsilon Sweetheart Song" is a courting song used in different ways by different chapters.
 At Ohio University, for instance, it is performed at the chapter's spring cotillion and it has also been played at the weddings of members.

 A more extensive volume of fraternity songs is indexed in the fraternity's songbook Songs My Brothers Taught Me.